secretstartups/handbook/content/handbook/sales/commercial/global_digital_smb.md

   - Check the *Assing using active assignment rules checkbox*.
   - The case will now reappear in the queue in 6 months time, and any Advocate will be free to work the case.
 - Q. If a prospect/ customer emails me directly requesting assistance, what do I do?
 - A. First check the account to see if there is an In Progress SMB Sales Case owned by a different Advocate.
 If there is, add the nature of the customers request to the Description field, and chatter the Advocate on the case.
-If no case is present on the opp, follow the above process (*Working with the Global Digital SMB Account Team*.), and assign the case directly to yourself.
+If no case is present, and this enquiry represents a nARR opportunity, follow the above process (*Working with the Global Digital SMB Account Team*.), and assign the case directly to yourself.
+Note: for general enquiries, you should direct customers to smallbusiness@gitlab.com

 ## Escalation Paths